Menna-Ahmed7/Shipping-Company/README.md

 # Shipping-Company

-<h3>💡 Description</h3>
+## 💡 Description
 <div>

 - &nbsp;The Company working hours are from 5:00 to 23:00.
 - &nbsp;A shipping company needs to handle cargo delivery the most efficient and profitable way.
 The company needs to automate the cargo-truck assignment process to achieve good and fair use of its trucks.
-- &nbsp;THe program should receive all information to be simulated from an input file and produce an output file that contains some information and statistics.
+- &nbsp;The program should receive all information to be simulated from an input file and produce an output file that contains some information and statistics.
 The input file format below